DylanPatel401/user-dashboard/docs/Software Requirements Specification (SRS).md

 ---

 ## **1. Introduction**
-The **User Dashboard** is a React-based application demonstrating search functionality and responsive UI design as part of a professional evaluation process.
+The **User Dashboard** is a React-based application demonstrating responsive UI design as part of a professional evaluation process.

 ---

 ## **2. Overall Description**
-- **Purpose**: Serve as an interface for users to search and interact with data.
+- **Purpose**: Serve as an interface for users to interact with data.
 - **Technologies**: React, HTML, and CSS.
 - **Users**:
    - End Users